lruizap/SchoolEmpower/README.md

 These modals are included for future implementations for a backend.
 They are prepared with validations so there are no problems.

-Once this is done, the project is finished and uploaded to github and deployed it on github pages.
+Once this is done, the project is finished and uploaded to github.

 ## Project Structure